Merchant On-Boarding Policy

 -

-“Applicable Laws” means all statutes, regulations, rules, guidelines and circulars to the extent applicable to PA services undertaken by Google, the foremost of which are directions, circulars and guidelines issued by the RBI, or rules, guidelines, directions, instructions, requests issued by acquiring bank, card network organisation or as applicable.
+“Applicable Laws” means all statutes, regulations, rules, guidelines and circulars (as amended) to the extent applicable to PA services undertaken by Google, the foremost of which are directions, circulars and guidelines issued by the RBI or any other regulatory authority, or rules, guidelines, directions, instructions, requests issued by acquiring bank, or the card network organisation as applicable.

 -